2017 NFPW High School Communications Contest

 The contest category descriptors define the type of publication, article, or broadcast for each of the categories and explain what the judges will consider when evaluating the contest entries and giving awards.
 The categories and descriptors are the same for the electronic contest and the traditional hard-copy contest.

 - NFPW Entry fees are $10 per entry.
 Entries receiving first-place awards in the State Affiliate or At-Large contests are eligible to advance to NFPW's national competition.
 A check for $10 x number of entries and made payable to NFPW must accompany the national entries.
+Note: Most NFPW state affiliates cover this cost.
+An adviser may want to check with the state affiliate director to see whether the affiliate, the student entrant, or the school pays this fee.

-Electronic Entry Form: Students whose state affiliate is hosting an electronic contest or who are eligible to enter the At-Large contest, will access the online High School Communications Contest electronic entry form through the link below.
+Electronic Entry Form: Students whose state affiliate is hosting an electronic contest or who are eligible to enter the At-Large contest will access the online High School Communications Contest electronic entry form through the link below.
 All entries will be submitted and judged through the electronic contest site.

-Electronic High School Communications Contest
+Electronic High School Communications Contest Entry Form

-Hard-copy Communications Contest Entry Form
+Hard-copy Communications Contest Entry Form (Click "Enable Editing" at top of form)

 State Affiliate Contests

-States hosting a contest this year:
+|States hosting a contest this year:

 - California (hard-copy option)